2nd West Virginia Cavalry Regiment: Battle of Dinwiddie Court House

 Sheridan's army reached Dinwiddie Court House on March 29.
 His first two divisions went into camp at that location, while Custer's 3rd Division (which included the 2nd West Virginia Cavalry regiment) guarded the wagon trains further back at Malone's Crossing.
 The 3rd Division's Third Brigade, which included the 1st, 2nd, and 3rd West Virginia cavalry regiments, also included the 1st New York (Lincoln) Cavalry.
-On the next day, Devin's 1st Cavalry Division, and a brigade from Crook's 2nd Division, were sent north toward Five Forks.
+The next day, Devin's 1st Cavalry Division and a brigade from Crook's 2nd Division were sent north toward Five Forks.
 Their reconnaissance found a strong enemy force led by General George E. Pickett, and the Union cavalry was driven back.

 The Battle of Dinwiddie Court House occurred on March 31, and is considered a Confederate victory.
 The same Union force that was driven back earlier was again sent toward Five Forks.
 The remaining portion of Crook's 2nd Division met the Confederates further west at Chamberlain's Creek.
 During this time, infantry under the command of Union General Gouverneur Kemble Warren, located east of Sheridan's army, was driven back.
 The attacking Confederate force then turned its attention to Sheridan—Sheridan's cavalry had to face two enemy infantry divisions and a cavalry.

 As the Union cavalry was driven back toward Dinwiddie Court House, Capehart's 3rd Brigade was recalled from duty guarding the wagon train.
 They moved near what would soon become the front, an open area in front of Dinwiddie.
 Capehart's brigade, sometimes called the "Virginia Brigade", used rails from a fence to quickly build a protective area for fighting while dismounted.
 The men in the 2nd West Virginia Cavalry, along with the rest of the 3rd Brigade, were able to halt the Confederate attack in fighting that continued until after dark.